Ahmed-khoj/Electronic-medical-records/README.md

 # Electronic-medical-records
-!!!!This is a proof-of-concept project and was designed for testing and educational purposes!!!!
+:exclamation: :exclamation: :exclamation: This is a proof-of-concept project and was designed for testing and educational purposes :exclamation: :exclamation: :exclamation: